-Anyone who has ever signed up, or even known anyone who has signed up, for LinkedIn has probably found themselves on the receiving end of dozens of follow-up emails, inviting you to "expand your professional network."
-Even worse, they're virtually impossible to opt-out of.
+If you've ever signed up, or even known anyone who has signed up, for LinkedIn, you've probably been on the receiving end of dozens of follow-up emails, inviting you to "expand your professional network."
+These messages are virtually impossible to opt-out of.
 It's a scummy use of dark UX patterns by a company that should know better.
 Now, LinkedIn is going to be paying for it as part of a class-action lawsuit, to the tune of $13 million.

 The bad news is it probably won't be for much.
 Each affected user is believed to only get about $10 as part of the class-action settlement.
 That number could have been higher—up to $750 per person if they'd proved LinkedIn's actions caused mental anguish.
 Unfortunately, in its ruling, the court dismissed that provision.

 Still, what this amounts to is a non-trivial penalty for a company using dark UX patterns to trick users into doing things they don't really want to do.
 As Dark Patterns, an excellent resource on these kinds of tactics, explains, this sort of bad design is purposeful.
 "They are not mistakes, they are carefully crafted with a solid understanding of human psychology, and they do not have the user's interests in mind."

 As social networks and other online products increasingly try to grow their users bases, they must be held accountable for their bad design, especially when that bad design is intentional.
 Hopefully, this will serve as a warning to other companies that use shady tactics and dark UX patterns to artificially grow their products.